Atem18/atemlire/app/_drafts/how-to-develop-and-build-a-wordpress-theme-inside-a-container.md

 ### MariaDB

-Nothing fancy here, we just the official MariaDB image.
+Nothing fancy here, we just use the official MariaDB image.

 What only changes is that we mount data into a local folder so it's not lost when we restart the container.

 And we also mount a local folder so we can easily restore a dump from production.

 ### WordPress